 For whatever reason, you may be imprisoned by military forces without provocation.
 They may find you suspicious or threatening, mistake you for someone else, or just hate your face.
 The best thing to do under military law is to stay out of sight.
 Never draw attention to yourself.
 In the event that you are in the presence of or confronted by government forces, always act as a good citizen should, being readily obedient until you can slip away.

 Martial law has happened countless times before, and it is bound to happen again.
-If martial law is in place, you are in danger and it is in your best interest to hide until normal government functions resume.
+You can learn more about martial law in this article.
+Remember, if martial law is in place, you are in danger and it is in your best interest to hide until normal government functions resume.
 It is important that you at least have a plan of action for when martial law takes place.
 Your survival is all that will matter in that time, and it will not be an easy effort.
 There are many opportunists and bad people out there that will thrive under martial law.
 You will need to be able to defend yourself from such people.